Date of Opening: March 18th, 1906

 General Overview:

-The Mt.
-Carmel (or Cook County) Branch was a small, single track branch of the Aurora & Elgin built to serve the Oak Ridge and Mt.
+The Mount Carmel (or Cook County) Branch was the small, single track branch of the Aurora & Elgin built to serve the Oak Ridge and Mt.
 Carmel Cemeteries located in the village of Hillside.
 It left the Main Line at Bellwood where it headed south before eventually turning and running west in the vicinity of Roosevelt Road.

 Construction of the branch was done under the Cook County & Southern Railway (a subsidiary company of the Aurora & Elgin which was created solely for this purpose).
 Unlike the rest of the railroad which used third rail as the primary source of power to the trains (hence the nickname the Great Third Rail) the Mt.
 Carmel (Cook County) Branch was built without a single section of third rail.
 Instead the entire branch was operated under overhead trolley wire.
 While this was typical for most interurbans, it was quite the aberration for the Great Third Rail.